WZME: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

 WZME (as WSAH) signed on its digital signal on channel 42 on December 16, 2006.
-The station discontinued regular programming on its analog signal, over UHF channel 43, on July 4, 2008.
+The station ended regular programming on its analog signal, over UHF channel 43, on July 4, 2008.
 The analog signal was taken off the air, following a lightning strike at the transmitter.
 Since the cost of repairing the transmitter was considered to be uneconomical, due to the pending analog shutdown, the station's owners sought permission from the FCC to keep the analog transmitter silent.
 This did not affect WSAH's digital signal or its availability on cable.
-The station's digital signal remained on its pre-transition UHF channel 42, using PSIP to display WZME's virtual channel as 43 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 42, using virtual channel 43.

 Spectrum reallocation

-The FCC made public on April 13, 2017, that WZME has agreed to surrender its broadcast spectrum for the sum of $191,813,165.
-The station will continue its broadcast operations and will move to Bridgeport-licensed public television station WEDW (owned by Connecticut Public Television) for its channel sharing arrangement.
-WZME previously aired The Works on DT2 and Comet on DT3.
+The FCC made public on April 13, 2017, that WZME had agreed to surrender its broadcast spectrum for the sum of $191,813,165.
+The station moved to Bridgeport-licensed public television station WEDW (owned by Connecticut Public Television) for its channel sharing arrangement.
+WZME previously aired The Works on 43.2 and Comet on 43.3.